-- continue to advance clinical development of SAGE-324 with an initial focus on development in essential tremor, certain epileptiform disorders, and potentially other neurological conditions; - continue to advance clinical development of SAGE-718 with an initial focus on development in indications involving NMDA receptor hypofunction, including Huntington's disease; - advance one or more non-clinical stage compounds into Phase 1 clinical development, and conduct ongoing and planned Phase 1 clinical trials; - continue our research and development efforts to evaluate the potential for our existing product candidates in the treatment of additional indications or in new formulations, and to identify new drug candidates in the treatment of CNS disorders; - determine the potential development and regulatory pathway for SAGE-217 in the EU; - seek regulatory approvals for any product candidates that successfully complete clinical development; - continue to manufacture supplies of SAGE-217 for ongoing late stage clinical trials; refine the formulation and improve the manufacturing process for our other product candidates; and manufacture clinical supplies as development progresses; - add personnel, including personnel to support our product development and ongoing and future commercialization efforts, and incur increases in stock-based compensation expense related to existing and new personnel with respect to both service-based and performance-based awards; - evaluate market opportunities for our products and product candidates in markets outside the U.S.; - evaluate business development opportunities in potential new areas of interest; - add operational, financial and management information systems; and - maintain, leverage and expand our intellectual property portfolio.
+- continue to advance Phase 3 clinical development of zuranolone; - continue our commercialization efforts with respect to ZULRESSO in the treatment of PPD with a primary focus in geographies in the U.S. that have existing, active ZULRESSO treating sites; - continue to advance clinical development of SAGE-324 with an initial focus on development in essential tremor and potentially certain epileptiform disorders and other neurological conditions; - continue to advance clinical development of SAGE-718 with an initial focus on development in indications involving NMDA receptor hypofunction, including potentially Huntington's disease; - advance one or more non-clinical stage compounds into Phase 1 clinical development, and conduct Phase 1 clinical trials; - continue our research and development efforts to evaluate the potential for our existing product candidates in the treatment of additional indications or in new formulations, and to identify new product candidates;

+- prepare for potential new drug applications and pre-launch activities with respect to our product candidates at the appropriate time to support next steps if our pivotal programs are successful and support a filing; - seek regulatory approvals for any product candidates that successfully complete clinical development; - refine the formulation and improve the manufacturing process for our product candidates; and manufacture clinical supplies as development progresses; - at the appropriate time if our development efforts progress successfully, add personnel, including personnel to support our product development and ongoing and future commercialization efforts, and incur increases in stock-based compensation expense related to existing and new personnel with respect to both service-based and performance-based awards; - evaluate market opportunities for our products and product candidates in markets outside the U.S.; - evaluate new areas of interest and business development opportunities; - add or optimize operational, financial and management information systems; and - maintain, leverage and expand our intellectual property portfolio.

 Until such time that we can generate significant revenue from product sales, if ever, we expect to also finance our operations through a combination of revenue, equity or debt financings or other sources, which may include collaborations with third parties.
-We may not be successful in our commercialization of ZULRESSO, and may not generate revenues at the levels or on the timing we expect.
-We may never successfully complete development of any of our current or future product candidates, obtain necessary regulatory approval for such product candidates; or achieve commercial viability for any resulting approved product.
+We may not be successful in our commercialization of ZULRESSO, and may not generate meaningful revenue or revenue at the levels or on the timing necessary to support our investment and goals.
+We may never successfully complete development of any of our current or future product candidates, obtain necessary regulatory approval for such product candidates, or achieve commercial viability for any resulting approved product.
 We may not obtain or maintain adequate patent protection or other exclusivity for our products or product candidates.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our inability to raise capital as and when needed would have a negative impact on our financial condition and on our ability to pursue our business strategy.
 Arrangements with collaborators or others may require us to relinquish rights to certain of our technologies or product candidates.
 We will need to generate significant revenue to achieve profitability, and we may never do so.

-We expect that our existing cash, cash equivalents and marketable securities as of September 30, 2019 will enable us to fund our operating expenses and capital expenditure requirements, based on our current operating plan, for at least the next 12 months from the filing date of this Quarterly Report.
+We expect that our existing cash, cash equivalents and marketable securities as of March 31, 2020 will enable us to fund our operating expenses and capital expenditure requirements, based on our current operating plan, for at least the next 12 months from the filing date of this Quarterly Report.
 See "-Liquidity and Capital Resources".